Lake Cottage Renovation | See the Before + After

 Detailed Shams | Matelasse Shams | Vintage Blanket similar

-This room is all about cheerful pattern and texture!
+The cheerful pattern is mixed with texture.
 A rattan pendant and stools that double as luggage racks warm the space.
-This room received remote shades to embrace the lake view as well!
+This room also received remote shades to embrace the lake view and maximize sleep!

-After faking a headboard for over years, we finally added one.
+After faking a headboard for a couple years with pillows, we finally added one.
 The slipcovered headboard really finished the room.

 Nautical Bathroom